lxc/incus/doc/instance-exec.md

       incus exec <instance_name> --env ENVVAR=VALUE -- <command>

-In addition, LXD sets the following default values (unless they are passed in one of the ways described above):
+In addition, Incus sets the following default values (unless they are passed in one of the ways described above):

 ```{list-table}
    :header-rows: 1